KevinDahlberg/wp-ocprogrammer/readme.md

 * Wordpress REST API

 ## Versioning
-1.0 - Up and Running
+* 1.0 - Up and Running
+* 1.1
+  * removed bootstrap 3.0 and react-bootstrap
+  *
 to do for 1.1 - make theme work with theme settings and work with widgets for nav bar

 ## License